fifogipo/leaflet-custom-headers/README.md

 # Leaflet Custom Headers

-Leaflet Custom Headers is an extension to `L.TileLayer` that allows you to add **custom headers** to HTTP requests when loading tiles.
+Leaflet Custom Headers is an extension to `TileLayer` that allows you to add **custom headers** to HTTP requests when loading tiles.

 ## 🚀 Installation.